 Chris Payne has more than 35 years of experience in construction management and design, performing a wide variety of services including construction project management, inspection, CPM scheduling, and cost estimating.
 He has specialized experience in the resolution of construction disputes to include analysis of delays and expert testimony, both nationally and internationally.
 Chris began his career as a structural engineer performing bridge design and consults on a variety of building and transportation programs, providing direct client coordination and strategic advice.
 He often provides specialized analyses of project performance and regularly testifies as an expert witness.

-As President and Chief Operating Officer of MBP, Chris oversees the day-to-day operations of the company, drives firm process and performance improvements, and provides direct oversight of all corporate support teams.
+As President and Chief Executive Officer of MBP, Chris focuses on long-term strategic goals, growing the firm’s market share, and meeting the needs of clients in a continually evolving industry.
 He has been an active member of the Construction Management Association of America (CMAA) since 1999 and was inducted into CMAA’s College of Fellows in 2020.
 From 2017-2018 he served as Chair of the CMAA National Board of Directors.

 ME, Civil Engineering, University of Virginia